Guido Guerrini

-Guido Guerrini (born 12 January 1976 in Arezzo, Italy) is an Italian rally driver and co-driver.
-In 2016 and 2017 he won the FIA Alternative Energies Cup in the co-drivers' category.
-Before that, he collected five second places, as a co-driver in 2015 and as a driver from 2011 to 2014 and in 2020.
-Since 2016 he is based in Kazan, Russian Federation.
+Guido Guerrini (born 12 January 1976 in Arezzo, Italy) is an Italian rally driver and co-driver with Russian citizenship, world champion of the FIA ecoRally Cup in 2025 as a driver and in 2016 and 2017 as a co-driver.
+Since 2016, he is based in Kazan, Russian Federation.
+Since 2025, he has been competing with a San Marino racing license.

 Career

 Driver

 Guerrini debuted as a driver in the FIA Alternative Energies Cup, reserved for hybrid and endothermic vehicles, in 2009, together with co-driver Andrea Gnaldi Coleschi.
 In 2010, Guerrini obtained 3rd place in the Italian championship standings and 5th place in the world championship won by the French driver Raymond Durand.

 The following year, together with co-driver Emanuele Calchetti on an Alfa Romeo MiTo, he finished second both in the world and in the Italian championships, won by Massimo Liverani, and repeated the same result in 2012 and in 2013, when with Emanuele Calchetti he won the Hi-Tech Ecomobility Rally in Athens.
 In 2014, together with Isabelle Barciulli, Guerrini gained another second place in the World Cup and third place in the Italian championship.

-In 2019 Guerrini participated as a driver in the FIA E-Rally Regularity Cup with Emanuele Calchetti on an Audi e-tron, winning the manufacturers' championship and obtaining the third place in the drivers' standings.
-In 2020 together with Francesca Olivoni he obtained the second place in the overall standings of a FIA ERRC season which was reduced because of Covid and won to races of the Italian Championship with Emanuele Calchetti.
+In 2019, Guerrini participated as a driver in the FIA E-Rally Regularity Cup with Emanuele Calchetti on an Audi e-tron, winning the manufacturers' championship and obtaining the third place in the drivers' standings.
+In 2020, together with Francesca Olivoni, he obtained the second place in the overall standings of a FIA ERRC season which was reduced because of Covid and won two races of the Italian Championship with Emanuele Calchetti.

+In 2021, he participated in the FIA Cup with Francesca Olivoni and in the last races of the season with Artur Prusak, who was his co-driver in 2022, 2023 and 2024 in a Kia eNiro.
+They won three times the EcoDolomitesGT in Fiera di Primiero (2022, 2023 and 2024) twice the Winter Eco Rally in Östersund (2023 and 2024) and once the Azores Eco Rallye (2024) and Mahle Eco Rally in Nova Gorica (2024).

+In 2024, Guerrini and Emanuele Calchetti, on a Nio ET5, conquered the first EcoRally Cup China, winning 3 of the 5 stages and the final classification of Greater Huangshan International Ecorally held in the Anhui province.

+In 2025, Guido Guerrini competed under a Sammarinese racing licence, achieving together with Artur Prusak the overall victory in the FIA ecoRally Cup.
+The result was obtained by winning six events (Comunitat Valenciana, Portugal, Ardenne Roads, Madeira, Monte Carlo and Dolomites) and securing three second and three third places over the 13 rounds of the season.
+The Gass Racing team duo also won the Iberian Eco Rally Challenge.